zf4223v1ms7/nexus-sdk/docs/CLI.md

 Publishes a JSON DAG at the provided path to the Workflow.
 Static analysis is automatically performed prior to publishing.
 This command then returns the on-chain DAG object ID that can be used to execute it.

+{% hint style="info" %}
-> This command requires that a wallet is connected to the CLI.
+This command requires that a wallet is connected to the CLI...
+{% endhint %}

 ---